Hugh Ross Williamson

 Hugh Ross Williamson (1901–1978) was a prolific British popular historian, and a dramatist.
 Starting from a career in the literary world, and having a Nonconformist background, he became an Anglican priest in 1943.

-In 1955 he became a convert to Roman Catholicism and wrote many historical works in a Catholic apologist tone.
+In 1955 he converted to Roman Catholicism and wrote many historical works in a Catholic apologist tone.
 In 1956, he published his autobiography, The Walled Garden.
 Ross Williamson was critical of the reforms introduced by the Second Vatican Council.